paciorek/future-kubernetes/blog_post.md

-Since the RStudio Server process that you interact with wouldn't generally be doing heavy computation at the same time as the workers, it's ok that the RStudio pod and a worker pod would end up using the same virtual machine.
+Since the RStudio Server process that you interact with wouldn't generally be doing heavy computation at the same time as the workers, it's ok that the RStudio scheduler pod and a worker pod would end up using the same virtual machine.

 # Step 1b: Install the Helm chart to set up your pods